 There are certain things you can look for if you’re concerned about xylitol and hypoglycemia.

 The symptoms of xylitol poisoning in dogs include:

 If you think your dog has eaten xylitol, we recommend rubbing some maple syrup on the gums to help raise the blood sugar and going to your holistic veterinarian right away.
 Canine herbalist Rita Hogan also recommends the following supplements to help protect the liver.
 They need to be administered right away and for 1 month afterwards:

 - SAMe (S-Adenosyl Methionine) – give 85 mg for every 15 pounds of body weight right away.

 - Milk thistle – start with tincture to get it to absorb quickly.
 Within an hour of exposure give 10mg for every 15 pounds.
 Continue with this for 4-6 weeks.
 Give 15 ml for every 30 pounds, 2 times daily.
 You can give this in powdered form.
 Milk thistle contains lignin’s that protect the liver.

-- Turmeric is an antioxidant that helps filter the blood and helps remove toxins and works well with milk thistle extract after you regulate the blood sugar.
-Because the curcumin in turmeric is hard for your dog to absorb, mix turmeric with a healthy oil like coconut oil to increase absorption significantly.
+- Turmeric is an antioxidant that helps filter the blood and helps remove toxins and works well with milk thistle extract after blood sugar has been regulated.
+The curcumin in turmeric is hard for your dog to absorb if it’s given by itself.
+Combine turmeric with a healthy oil like coconut oil to increase absorption significantly.
 Start with about ¼ to ½ tsp, depending on the size of your dog.